sagdusmir/G32-Grill-Display-480x320-BTpref/README.md

 * **G32 light:** setting the brightness when the light should turn on

 ## History
+* [2025-12-09] BTpref-retro 2.2.0
+   - color theme can now be changed in the settings without changing the source code
 * [2025-12-06] BTpref-retro 2.1.1
    - load font files from github - so now the software is only a single yaml file again
 * [2025-12-04] BTpref-retro 2.1.0